bjcosta/landscaping/README.md

 ![photos/overview.png](photos/overview.png)

+TODO: Add an image for each section makes it simpler to read and separate/find what we are after

 ## Big question to answer early

 I have narrowed down to two main design options that have a big impact on the structure of the overall backyard.
 It is about where to place the retaining wall and pond.
 This decision needs to be made early, can't be changed later and has a big impact on everything else.